Why these search results?

 What you find here is therefore a partly curated search engine.
 Resources appear in the SHIFT results through the following processes:

 - We identify multi-stakeholder organizations who have already done curation, and we develop agreements to bring their resource bases into SHIFT.
-Examples include the Sustainable Apparel Coalition and the CEO Water Mandate.
+Examples include WBCSD and Natural Capital Coalition and the Social & Human Capital Coalition, Ceres, Environmental Defense Fund, and the CEO Water Mandate.